GehDoc/vscode-textile-preview/README.md

 *Beta version !!
 See the [Roadmap](#roadmap).*

-Based on the source code of [Visual Studio Code's Markdown preview](https://github.com/microsoft/vscode/tree/master/extensions/markdown-language-features), it uses a modified version of [textile.js](https://github.com/GehDoc/textile-js) Textile to HTML parser in order to display live preview.
+Based on the source code of [Visual Studio Code's Markdown Language Features](https://github.com/microsoft/vscode/tree/master/extensions/markdown-language-features), it uses a modified version of [textile.js](https://github.com/GehDoc/textile-js) Textile to HTML parser in order to display live preview.

 ## Working with Textile